 University Counseling Center

-The UCC has moved to a tele-counseling platform for services.
-Tele-counseling will be delivered through the Zoom platform whenever possible, but may also include some telephone calls depending on technology available to students and/or staff.
+- Telecounseling services are being delivered through the Zoom platform whenever possible, but also include some telephone calls depending upon the technology available to students and/or staff.
 The UCC uses procedures and settings in Zoom to ensure full IT security of sessions.

 The Writing Center provides free tutoring in college writing for all students.
 Tutors are available online Monday through Friday to assist you with any assignment from any class — essays, arguments, research papers, reports, analyses, editorials, proposals, abstracts and lab reports, as well as with critical reading, developing presentations and citing sources.
 You can make your appointment the same way you always have by scheduling your appointment online.